 In 2012, Professor Milner was honored with The Ohio State University College of Education and Human Ecology Distinguished Alumnus Award.
 Currently, he is Editor-in-chief of Urban Education and co-editor of the Handbook of Urban Education with Kofi Lomotey, published with Routledge Press in 2014.

 During the summer of 2010, Professor Milner was honored with a Visiting Scholar Fellowship at York University in Toronto, Canada, where he taught in the Language, Literacy, and Culture Program.
 Also during the summers of 2010, 2011 and 2013, he served as a Visiting Faculty member in the department of Policy and Leadership at the University of Texas-Austin.
 In 2012, Dr. Milner served as a Visiting Scholar of the Graduate School of Education’s Scholars of Color Symposium Series at the University of Pennsylvania.

-But most importantly, Professor Milner has been married for almost 9 years and is the proud father of identical three year-old twin daughters, Anna and Elise.
+But most importantly, Professor Milner has been married for almost 11 years and is the proud father of identical twin daughters Anna and Elise.